rbrown146/Gov_Election_Analytics/index.md

 The model works by looking at polls taken no more than 20 weeks out from the election, and it combines this information with unemployment data taken in April during the year of the election to make its predictions.
 (Why April?
 Political scientists have shown that, to the extent that voters look at economic data at all, they scrutinize data from towards the beginning of election year when judging an incumbent party's [performance.](https://hollis.harvard.edu/primo-explore/fulldisplay?docid=TN_cdi_askewsholts_vlebooks_9781400888740&context=PC&vid=HVD2&search_scope=everything&tab=everything&lang=en_US)) Using election and polling data from as far back as 1976, the model is then trained on some previous years' data while some data (40% of available data) is held in reserve for testing.
 The model is then applied to the testing data and the entire dataset to see how accurately it can predict the outcome of past elections.
 Once that is determined, the model is applied to current 2020 polling data to predict whether Trump or Biden will win a given state.

-For each state I model two different scenarios: when an incumbent incandidate is running for reelection, and when an incumbent party is running a new candidate for election
+For each state I model two different scenarios: when an incumbent incandidate is running for reelection (which I call the "complex model"), and when an incumbent party is running a new candidate for election (which I call the "simple model").

 **North Carolina**
+In the simulations, the **simple model** is correct **56%** of the time when used on the **test data** and correct **60%** of the time when used on **all of the data.**
+The **complex model** is correct **59%** of the time when used on the **test data** and **64%** of the time when used on **all of the data.**
+For 2020, the **complex model** predicts **Biden 50%, Trump 46%.** The **simple model** predicts **Biden 50%, Trump 48%**

 **Iowa**
+In the simulations, the complex model is correct 76% of the time when part of the data is used and correct 78% when all is used.

+The simple model is correct 72% of the time when part of the data is used and 76% when all of the data is used

+The simple model predicts Biden 37%, Trump 55%.
+The complex model predicts Biden 37%, Trump 50%

 ![](./Images/states.png)